 The “Ropen” of Papua New Guinea

 Shortly after World War II, as western missionaries began to penetrate the deep jungles and remote islands of Papua New Guinea, stories of a flying creature called the Ropen (“demon flyer”) began to be reported.
-Duane Hodgkinson was stationed northwest of Lae, near Finschaven, PNG as part of the Army cavalry in 1944.
+Duane Hodgkinson was stationed east of Lae, near Finschaven, PNG as part of the Army cavalry in 1944.
 About noon one day in August he was walking down a trail through a clearing in the forest when he was startled by a crashing in the brush.
 As he watched a large bird-like creature ponderously rose from the ground, circled and flew away.
 Hodgkinson, a pilot, estimated the wing-span to be that of a small airplane, about 25 ft.
 He clearly recalls the dark-gray coloration, long serpentine neck, beak, and distinctive head crest.
 Described as a nocturnal creature, the Ropen possesses two leathery wings like a bat, a long tail with a flange on the end, a beak filled with teeth, and razor-sharp claws.
 An intriguing sea chart dated 1595 warns mariners to beware of a variety of “sea monsters.”
 It depicts two flying creatures (See below on right) with a long necks, headcrests, ribbed wings and fantastical tails (split on the end like a flipper) flying above the islands of New Guinea.
 One is even shown as having dermal bumps.
 (Sweeney, James B., A Pictorial History of Sea Monsters, 1972, p.
 42.)